kmurf1999/RustSolver/README.md

 Group hands based on the EMD of histograms that represend the probability distribution of the next chance outcome landing the current hand into a next-round bucket.

+# Data Design

+Infoset table

+for each round and for each player maintain a table of intosets Traverse the public tree one time and count action nodes for each player in a round

+each public chance outcome (board) has a card table which, for each player map: player-hand in range (u8, u8) -> hand-index -> cluster-idx -> zero indexed possible hands

+each round has a board table, which maps each possible board: board -> zero indexed possible board

+so to get the infoset

+infoset_table -> [round, player] -> [board] -> [action node idx] -> [hand-index, num_actions]

+(round + player)

+ get-infoset
+ - round
+ - player
+ - board